Core Concepts

 A customer is a user who has completed a payment through your funnel.
 FunnelFox provides a unified view of all customers across different PSPs, including their subscription status and payment history.Editor

-A step is an individual page within your funnel.
-Each step represents a stage in the user journey, such as a landing page, form, checkout, or thank you page.
-Steps are connected by actions and conditions to create the complete flow.Element
+A step (also called a screen) is an individual page within your funnel.
+Each screen represents a stage in the user journey, such as a landing page, form, checkout, or thank you page.
+Screens are connected by actions and conditions to create the complete flow.Element

-An element is a component you can add to your funnel steps, such as forms, buttons, images, text blocks, or payment forms.
+An element is a component you can add to your funnel screens, such as forms, buttons, images, text blocks, or payment forms.
 Elements are pre-optimized for conversion and work seamlessly across all devices.Reply

 A reply is a piece of information a user provides in your funnel.
 Replies can be:- Text entered in input fields